Symbolic image for safe fire protection: Halogen-free flame retardant solution based on minerals with stylised flame on a neutral background

 What are flame retardants and what are they used for?

-Flame retardants are chemical or mineral substances that make plastics, textiles, building materials and electronic devices difficult to ignite or delay the spread of fire in the event of an incident.
-They play a central role in product safety and are used in numerous everyday products.
-Whether in cable insulation, seat padding, carpets, insulation materials or electrical device housings—wherever fires can occur, flame retardants are intended to help minimise flammability.
+Flame retardants are indispensable in many products – they save lives in emergencies.
+These are chemical or mineral substances that make plastics, textiles, building materials, and electronic devices flame-resistant or delay the spread of fire in the event of a fire.
+Flame retardants fulfill a central role in product safety and are used in numerous everyday products.
+Whether in cable insulation, seat upholstery, carpets, insulation materials, or the housings of electrical appliances, flame retardants are designed to minimize flammability wherever fires can occur.

 What makes flame retardants harmful to health?